 In parallel with these three main events, one of the new features of the 2018 Festival was the staging on each of the 17 days of a nationally or internationally significant event on one or more themes related to the 17 SDGs.

 In collaboration with ASviS and the GSE (the Italian government’s energy marketing board), Enel was responsible for holding the national event on SDGs 7 and 13.
 The convention will take place in Rome on 6 June at the MAXXI (National Museum of 21st Century Arts), and was an important opportunity to consider the subjects of affordable, clean energy (SDG7) and climate action (SDG13), two of the four objectives to which Enel has a formal commitment.

-But the Festival also included many other initiatives throughout Italy – debates, book presentations, exhibitions, film screenings, guided visits, flash mobs, children’s workshops, meetings about new green jobs and much more besides filled these 17 days with interest and excitement, raising awareness in an ever-growing section of the general public.
-Each of us has a responsibility to play a role, as was evident in Enel’s commitment and the title of the event – “Sustainability.”
+The event comprised a number of initiatives launched throughout Italy, including debates, book presentations, exhibitions, screenings, guided visits, flash mobs, children’s workshops and meetings about the new green jobs, filling these 17 days with discussion and raising awareness among an increasingly large section of the general population.
+We all played a role, as is reflected by Enel’s commitment and the title of this year’s convention, “SUstainability.”

 One of the other events Enel had a direct involvement in was Le rotte della sostenibilità, (The Paths of Sustainability), which was held on 23 May in Verona by the Salone della CSR e dell’Innovazione sociale (CSR and Social Innovation Fair).
 Piera Savino, Sustainability Projects Enel Italy, spoke on the subject of the circular economy.
 On 28 May in Naples, Robert Denda, Head of Network Technology and Innovation, took part in the national event on Goal 9 – Industry, Innovation and Infrastructure.